Omarrichi/Studium/BuS Notizen/Tutorial 1.md

 ### Question 3:

 Suppose we are operating a preemptive system using the algorithm identified in the previous question.
 At time t=10, two new processes arrive, E(2) and F(7). what is the current state of the processes?
-Which scheduling algorithm
+Which scheduling algorithm should be employed now to minimize the average response time?
+What will be the sequence of execution  starting from t=10 to achive this goal?

+### Question 4:

+Why in addition to the states $ready$ and $running$, is ther